-Depending on the contract between principal and agent the commission could be either value or volume based (per item, per liter sold etc.).
-Degressive scales are quite common (i.e. the more the agent sells the lower the per item commission gets).
-Another aspect is that some contracts allow, to a certain extent, for in kind benefits instead of money; e.g. the principal pays for the agent's shop fittings, etc.
+Independent - The filling station and automotive fuel are owned by an independent retailer.
+Its turnover would include the gross sales of the automotive fuel.
+The financial arrangements between a principal and the agent can vary.
+Depending on the contract, an agent's commission could be either value or volume based (per item, per liter sold etc.).
+Degressive scales are quite common (i.e. the more the agent sells the lower the per item commission).
+Commissions may not be the main benefit to the agent, some contracts may allow for in kind benefits instead of money (e.g. the principal pays for the agent's shop fittings and/or lease, etc.).